On cylindrical smooth rational Fano fourfolds

 \begin{proof} Let $W = V(f)$ be generated by a cubic equation $f$, and let $\mathcal{I}_p(1) = (l_1,l_2,l_3,l_4)$ be the linear forms generating the ideal of $p$.
 We choose a rank $4$ quadric $Q=V(g)$ that is singular in $p$ (that is, $g\in |\mathcal{I}^2_p(2)|$).
 Then, we consider the following cubic Cremona transformation

-The image of $W$ is a hyperplane $P\subset \Bbb P^4$ containing the image of $Q$.
-The total transform of the point $p$ is another rank $4$ quadric $Q'$ which is a cone over the image of $Q$.
+The image of $W$ is a hyperplane $P\subset \Bbb P^4$ not containing the image point of $Q$.
+The total transform of the point $p$ is another rank $4$ quadric $Q'$ which is a cone and its vertex is the image of $Q$.
 We get

 Note that the intersection $P\cap Q'$ is a smooth rank $4$ quadric surface, whence it contains two rulings of lines.
 Therefore, we may apply Proposition \ref{cylinderSC}, and $\Bbb P^4\backslash(P\cup Q')$ contains a cylinder.
 Thus, $\Bbb P^4\backslash W$ contains a cylinder, too.